Read up on the latest New Zealand swimming pool regulations…

-On January 1st 2017, the new swimming pool fencing regulations come into play.
-The Building (Pools) Amendment Bill 2016 replaces the Fencing of Swimming Pools Act 1987 and the new pool safety provisions from the Building Act 2004.
+On January 1st 2017, new swimming pool fencing regulations come into play.
+The Building (Pools) Amendment Bill 2016 builds on the Fencing of Swimming Pools Act 1987 and the new pool safety provisions from the Building Act 2004.
 There are a few key changes homeowners need to be aware of when it comes to swimming pool fencing changes.

 Swimming pools must be be inspected and certified every three years.
 Inspectors will check to make sure the gate closes securely and fences are well maintained.

 Spa pools smaller than five metres squared and with non-climbable sides of at least 760mm, are no longer required to be fully fenced.
 A complying lockable and child resistant lid is now acceptable instead.

 The new Building (Pools) Amendment Bill will allow homeowners more flexibility in their pool fencing.
 As long as a child could not access the pool area, a fully surrounding fence is no longer a necessity.
 Pools which are on the edge of a cliff, have an infinity pool feature, or a three-sided must be approved by an inspector.